-The healthy mortality assumption was changed from the RP-2000 mortality table with blue collar adjustment projected to 2018 using scale AA, to the RP-2014 mortality table with blue collar adjustment projected generationally from 2013 using scale MP-2018.
-The disabled mortality table was changed to 115% of the healthy mortality table projected generationally from 2013 using scale MP-2018.
+The healthy mortality assumption was changed from the RP-2000 mortality table with blue collar adjustment projected to 2018 using scale AA, to the RP-2014 mortality table with blue collar adjustment projected to 2019 using scale MP-2018.
+The disabled mortality table was changed to the RP-2014 disabled mortality projected to 2019 using scale MP-2018.
 The change resulted in an increase in benefit obligations and in the recommended contribution.